ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 ### Spring and Spring boot <!-- Johan -->

+Those lectures were given by [Ken Coenen](/author/ken-coenen/) and were spread over two days.

+During the first lecture, We got a recap of the concepts of JPA,Beans, Application contexts and other things that Spring uses in its core fundamentals.
+Next, we dug deeper into the framework and introduced ourselves with Spring Web Services and spring Security and created a small backend application during the second lecture.

+Both lectures where rather theoretical, but very informative  and elaborate with a lot of examples.
+So you got everything you need to get familiar with Spring.
+You can find the course material on his [Github](https://github.com/kencoenen/spring-course) page.

 ### Microservices <!-- Yen -->
 The workshop on microservices was lectured by Kevin Van Houtte.
 It went pretty fast paced but at the end of the workshop, we had acquired a great overview of all the important aspects regarding microservices architecture!
 The most important thing to know is that each microservice takes care of only one specific business function.